Feliix42/dotfiles/README.md

 ## License

-All work in this repository, with the exception of images made by Simon Stålenhag are licenced under the [MIT license](./LICENCE).
+All work in this repository is licenced under the [MIT license](./LICENCE).